Philip Barnes, Director of Music

 Recognized by the St. Louis Post-Dispatch as ‘Best Choral Conductor’, Philip has established an enviable reputation for choir training and programming through his work with the Saint Louis Chamber Chorus.
 He has conducted this professional ensemble since 1989, and has earned numerous plaudits locally, nationally and internationally for his direction.
 He is also known for his championing of women composers, and for the numerous premieres he has conducted.
 His work may be heard on fourteen compact discs, most recently on the Regent (UK) label.
-His commentary may be heard on Re-Quired Listening, a selection of great choral and vocal music, broadcast weekly on Classic 107.3 FM (and online).
+His commentary may be heard on Re-Choired Listening, a selection of great choral and vocal music, broadcast weekly on Classic 107.3 FM (and online).
 As a singer he appeared on many commercial recordings in both the USA and England, where he spent his formative years as a boy chorister and later adult member of various cathedral and chapel choirs.

-Philip has sung, conducted, and lectured on a wide range of subjects in Europe and North America; for example, in January 2019 he flew to Moscow to address the Orthodox Patriarch’s “Christmas Readings” conference.
-Many of these presentations have examined the intersection of music and classical literature, which reflects his training not only as a musician but also as a classicist; the latter he employs as a member of the Latin & Greek Department of John Burroughs School, where he was the first holder of the Johnston Endowed Chair in Classics.
-For many years he has also taught at the Chautauqua Institution (NY).
+He has sung, conducted, and lectured on a wide range of subjects in Europe and North America; for example, in January 2019 he flew to Moscow to address the Orthodox Patriarch’s “Christmas Readings” conference.
+Many of these presentations have examined the intersection of music and classical literature, which reflects his training not only as a musician but also as a classicist; the latter he employs as a member of the Latin & Greek Department at John Burroughs School, where he was the first holder of the Johnston Endowed Chair in Classics.
+For many summers he has also taught at the Chautauqua Institution (NY).

 Brent Johnson, Organist

 Brent counts woodworking among his hobbies, and he is on the board of the Show-Me Woodturners in Festus, Missouri.
 He also serves as a volunteer for the Animal House shelter in St. Louis.
 He and his wife Carrie Bradfield are completing the restoration of a historic house in the Carondelet neighborhood of St. Louis.